mockoon/mockoon/CONTRIBUTING.md

 You will get hot reload on both Angular and Electron applications.

+### Start working

+- Start your `feature` or `fix` from `master`
+- Preferably squash your commits, except when it makes sense to keep them separate (one refactoring + feature development)
+- Do not forget to add "Closes #xx" in one of the commit messages (where xx is the GitHub issue number)
+- Open a pull request on GitHub

+Branches naming convention:
+- features and enhancements: `feature/name-or-issue-number`
+- bug fixes: `fix/name-or-issue-number`

 ### Run the tests

 Tests are written with Spectron and you can run them using `npm run test`.
 These tests will also be run on each commit or pull request by CircleCI.